 How to Select a Veterinarian School

-When considering degree options, length of commitment is an important factor.
-Traditional DVM programs are four years long.
-Adding a master's degree curriculum could make the program span an additional year, depending on the school.
-The DVM/Ph.D. lasts about seven years.
+- Traditional DVM programs are four years long, and adding a master's degree curriculum could make the program span an additional year; the DVM/Ph.D. lasts about seven years.

 Veterinary Program Overview